chandnipatelTW/expense-comparitor/README.md

-i hate most readmes and most documention. they almost always lie. the code tells the truth.  always. believe it.
+i hate most readmes and most documention. they almost always lie. the code tells the truth.  always. believe the code more than the documentation.

-unfortunately, I can't pair with the world.

 to use this application, you'll need to do the following: